 Sympathetic resonance can be extremely powerful and even has to be factored into the design of buildings.

 Of course, this can also go the other way, in the form of wolf notes.
-A wolf note is almost the exact opposite of a dead fret, expanding the overtone frequencies of a note, making the note louder.
+A wolf note is almost the exact opposite of a dead fret, expanding the overtone frequencies of a note, and making the note louder.

 You can test whether sympathetic resonance is the cause of a dead fret (or wolf note) easily by simply detuning the string you are hearing the problem on and then rechecking the position of the dead fret.